noawe-boi/NoahsObsidianSync/WOW Questions .md

 ### Q18 Why is it easier to have faith when you are younger.

 When I was about 8 or 9, I used to go to church every Saturday, pray every night, and sing in chapel.
-I think many of my friends could tell you how often I do those things in the present.

-You're more likely to find me asleep in chapel, rather than participating.
+Nowadays you're more likely to find me asleep in chapel, rather than participating.

 Ideas like "I'm too tired to go to church today", and, "I'm busy right now, God can wait" are intentional spiritual sabotage on ourselves, disguised as self care.
 I know because these are the reasons I lost my relationship with God.